What is Forecasting?

 - For campaign simulations, we assume the goal always 'fits' within a time-limited break.
 Depending on the length of ads used in an actual campaign, the forecast could appear to show more available impressions than the campaign can actually deliver in a time-limited break.

 - You can use the Exclude from forecast option on any campaign to exclude a campaign and all its goals from the forecasting results and from projecting delivery, for example for filler and in-house campaigns.
 It allows you to see what inventory is available for sale and does not affect ad delivery.
-For more information, refer to Campaign Overview.
+For more information, see Campaign Overview.

 Campaign forecasts do not yield meaningful results if you have eCPM enabled on your account, because it is not possible to enter a price in the forecast.
 As a result the simulated campaign has zero as a price and only ever gets picked in the simulation forecast when none of the other campaigns with a price takes the spot.
 This skewed result will not match reality, when you were to enter and run the campaign in the system.
 See Campaign Settings for information on enabling and disabling eCPM.